-Where someone is unable to work due to having to self-isolate or shield then they may be entitled to Statutory Sick Pay.
+Where someone is unable to work due to having to self-isolate then they may be entitled to Statutory Sick Pay.

 We have detailed below the changes that the government has made to the scheme due to the outbreak of the Coronavirus.

-NOTE: Employers may be able to agree a period of homeworking during self-isolation or shielding, provided the employee remains fit for work, or annual leave, in which case full pay will be maintained.
+NOTE: Employers may be able to agree a period of homeworking during self-isolation, provided the employee remains fit for work, or annual leave, in which case full pay will be maintained.